-8 For the definition of 'International Commercial Arbitration', see End Notes.
+6 For the definition of 'International Commercial Arbitration', see End Notes.

-9 2002 (4) SCC 105.
+^{7 2002 (4)} SCC 105.

-^{11 2012 (9)} SCC 552.
+^{9 2012 (9)} SCC 552.

-have jurisdiction over foreign-seated arbitrations.
-The ruling however was applied prospectively from the date of the decision, i.e. on and from September 6, 2012; prior thereto, the Bhatia International interpretation continued to apply.
+thereto, the Bhatia International interpretation continued to apply.
 While BALCO correctly laid down the law, it resulted in parties not having recourse to Indian courts for protective measures in support of the arbitral process.
-The 2015 Amendments cured this lacuna by the welcome move of applying certain provisions (subject to an express agreement to the contrary), to foreignseated arbitrations, including the provisions for interim relief.
+The 2015 Amendments cured this lacuna by the welcome move of applying certain provisions (subject to an express agreement to the contrary), to foreign-seated arbitrations, including the provisions for interim relief.

-03 Part II of the Act
+3. Part II of the Act